Wecasa Terms and Conditions

 The Partner expressly undertakes:

-• to behave in a fair way towards Wecasa, specifically by asking Customers to participate in the fair use of the Platform when the Customers wish to book a new At-home Service.
+• To behave fairly towards Wecasa, specifically by asking Customers to participate in the fair use of the Platform when the Customers wish to book a new At-home Service.

 12. User Responsibilities